Royal Flash (film): Production

 Flashman, the first novel of The Flashman Papers series, had been published in 1968 and attracted the interest of film producers.
 At one stage Richard Lester was to direct, but the necessary financing could not be secured.
 However, Lester enjoyed the novel and then hired George MacDonald Fraser to adapt The Three Musketeers for two successful films in the early 1970s.
 This enabled Lester to obtain finance for a Flashman film.

 Royal Flash was the second Flashman novel, and had been published in 1970.
 The New York Times said "Mr MacDonald Fraser has considerable narrative skill... most ingeniously plotted and often hilariously funny."

 Lester said he did not want to film the first novel as "after putting so much work into it originally, I felt that I'd already made the film, even though it had never reached the shooting stage.
 It was dead."
+Lester admitted the second novel was "simpler to film in many ways.
+You might call it Adventures of Harry Flashman, Otto von Bismark and Lola Montez."
 Diabolique argued the second novel was chosen for filming as opposed to the first because it would be less expensive, and the basic storyline had been successfully used before.

 The film was one of the first produced by executive David Picker following his resignation from being head of United Artists in 1973.
+He had just made Juggernaut with Lester.

 In 1969 John Alderton had been cast as Flashman but David Picker wanted a better known actor in the lead.
 Malcolm McDowell was cast.

 Lester did not want the film to look too close to the Musketeers movies so he used a new production designer and cinematographer.
 Just prior to filming, Picker and United Artists withdrew finance, but Twentieth Century Fox - who had distributed the Musketeers films - stepped in instead.

 The film was shot partly on location in Bavaria.
 Lester said the film "was hell to make, not because of the actors - I liked the cast very much - but let's say I was less happy with the crew.
 I think Germany was a difficult place to film in."

-It introduced actors Bob Peck, and Christopher Cazenove.
+It introduced actors Bob Peck and Christopher Cazenove.

 The film was cut from 118 minutes to 102 minutes prior to release.
 Among the scenes lost were flashbacks to Flashman's life at school, and the entire role of Roy Kinnear.